capet1brasidas/ObstacleAvoidGame-Ashley/README.md

 Using ashley's engine,entity and system other than traditional thought of oop;

 Design pattern used:

-Singleton:Use GameConfig to store static values
+1.Singleton:Use GameConfig to store static values

 ![image](https://github.com/capet1brasidas/ObstacleAvoidGame-Ashley/assets/141989335/4dc0f379-32e0-483c-ae5c-f47b43a96c53)